2ptO/coursera-ml/Deep Learning/Course Notes.md

     * Slow learning rate (gradient is nearly 0) on either ends of the sigmoid curve
     * ReLU - better learning rate
 * Building a neural network is more of a iterative approach - Idea --> Code --> Experiment --> Idea --> Code...

+### Interview with Geoffrey Hinton
+* Inspired from brain science.. background in Physiology and Physics.. then some psycology..then carpentry.. then AI
+* Co-invented back propagation algorithm
+* Graph representation <--> Feature vector
+* Boltzman machine - Geoffrey considers this as his best - Restrcited Boltzman machine
+* Deep Belief Nets
+* ReLU - somewhat equivalent to stacked logistic units
+* Backprop and Brain - Geoffrey is working on a paper..is brain really using backprop? referred to brain plasticity in connection to how brain learns
+* Some more advanced concepts that stick to my brain :-(
+* He works with Google Brain team too
+* Discriminative learning - refers to supervised learning.
+In initial days, lot of focus on unsupervised learning as that is how brain is believed to learn.
+Recent advancements in deep learning with supervised learning, especially in the last ten years or so really pushed the focus in a different direction. unsupervised learning is still largely unsolved problem.
+* Advice to people who wants to get into deep learning - trust your intuitions
+* Google Brain residents?
+* Geoffrey did the first MOOC on deep learning on Coursera
+* Thoughts - as symbolic expression vs vectorized ops